-The pipeline seems to be physically congested in some time periods as the utilization of the interconnector is close to the technical capacity.
-Additionally, the booking rate on the pipeline is also very high.
-As almost all capacity is booked, there is a huge possibility of contractual congestions.
-This means that market players would like to bring more gas to Italy but it is not possible because of barriers to trade.
-As a consequence of congestions on the pipeline, Italian prices remain higher than those in Austria (see also Annex III for a comparative analysis of the Italian and Austrian hubs).
+The pipeline seems to be very heavily utilised in some time periods, as the utilization of the interconnector is at the technical capacity.
+Additionally, the booking rate of the pipeline is also very high.
+As almost all capacity is booked, it is worth investigating the possibility of contractual congestion.
+It is possible that market players would like to bring more gas to Italy, but it is not possible because of barriers to trade, which can be one possible explanation of why Italian prices remain higher than those in Austria (see also Annex III for a comparative analysis of the Italian and Austrian hubs).
 Slovenian traders are therefore better off buying in Austria as long as the Austrian-Slovenian pipeline is not congested.